AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/rtml-authoring-notebook.md

 ### Node authoring

 >[!NOTE]
 > You are likely to have multiple nodes based on the type of data being used.
 The following example outlines only a single node in the *Real-time ML* template.
-Please view the *Real-time ML* template for the complete code cell.
+Please view the *Real-time ML* templates *Node Authoring* section for the complete code cell.

 The Pandas node below uses `"import": "map"` to import the method name as a string in the parameters, followed by inputting the parameters as a map function.
 The example below does this by using `{'arg': {'dataLayerNull': 'notgiven', 'no': 'no', 'yes': 'yes', 'notgiven': 'notgiven'}}`.
 After you have the map in place, you have the option to set `inplace` as `True` or `False`.
 Set `inplace` as `True` or `False` based on whether you want to apply transformation inplace or not.
 By default `"inplace": False` creates a new column.
 Support to provide a new column name is set to be added in a subsequent release.
 The last line `cols` can be a single column name or a list of columns.
 Specify the columns on which you want to apply the transformation.
 In this example `leasing` is specified.
 For more information on the available nodes and how to use them, visit the [node reference guide](./node-reference.md).